Graduate Application Requirements

 The following programs require specific standardized exams:

-- Business Administration (MBA) programs (including joint MBA programs, except the Executive MBA program) requires the Graduate Management Admissions Test (GMAT).
+- Business Administration (MBA) programs (including joint MBA programs) requires the Graduate Management Admissions Test (GMAT) or the Graduate Records Examination (GRE).

-The GMAT requirement is waived for the following individuals:
+The GMAT/GRE requirement is waived for the following individuals:

-- You have a conferred degree from HPU.
+- You have a conferred degree from HPU and earned a minimum of a 3.0 Grade Point Average (GPA).

 - Clinical Mental Health Counseling requires the Graduate Record Exam (GRE) General Test